-Our long term debt includes annual leave of \$45,421.
+Our long term debt includes annual leave of \$44,523.
 We present more detail about our long term liabilities in note 6 to the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS Our elected and appointed officials and citizens consider many factors when setting the District's budget and tax rates.
 One of the most important factors affecting the budget is our claims and sales tax collections.
-Approximately, 97% of total revenues is claims and sales tax.
-We have budgeted more change in claims and sales tax revenues for the year ending December 31, 2006.
+Approximately, 91% of total revenues is claims and sales tax.
+We have budgeted \$99,000 in change to the claims and sales tax revenue for the year ending December 31, 2008.
+Due to their unpredictable nature we realized our anticipations are high.